Sorry, you need to enable JavaScript to visit this website.

 No, you do not need to report changes in your income once your application is approved.
 You will not be asked to pay back benefits if your income changes.

-My income went down during the summer, and I believe my student now qualifies.
+My income went down after I applied, and I believe my student now qualifies.
 Can I reapply?

-Yes, you can reapply for SUN Bucks any time before Aug.
-25.
+Yes, you can reapply for DC SUN Bucks any time before August 25 to eligible for benefits this summer.

 How does DC Government know that my student is preapproved for SUN Bucks?